 I certify that \\\\\\ (Company Name) MEETS the definition of a company as defined in Section 34.600, RSMo, has ten or more employees, and is not currently engaged in a boycott of goods or services from the State of Israel; companies doing business in or with Israel or authorized by, licensed by, or organized under the laws of the State of Israel; or persons or entities doing business in the State of Israel as defined in Section 34.600, RSMo.
-I further certify that if the company is awarded a contract for the services and/or supplies requested herein said company shall not engage in a boycott of goods or services from the State of Israel; or persons or entities doing businesed by, or organized under the laws of the State of Israel company shall not engage in a boycott of goods or services from the State of Israel; or persons or entities doing businesed by, licensed by, or organized under the laws of the State of Israel; or persons or entities doing business in the State of Israel as defined in Section 34.600, RSMo.
+I further certify that if the company is awarded a contract for the services and/or supplies requested herein said company shall not engage in a boycott of goods or services from the State of Israel; or persons or entities doing business by, or organized under the laws of the State of Israel; or persons or entities doing business in the State of Israel; companies doing business in or with Israel or authorized by, licensed by, or organized under the laws of the State of Israel; or persons or entities doing business in the State of Israel as defined in Section 34.600, RSMo.
 I further certify that if the company is awarded a contract for the services and/or supplies requested herein said company shall not engage in a boycott of goods or services from the State of Israel; companies doing business in or with Israel or authorized by, licensed by, or organized under the laws of the State of Israel; or persons or entities doing business in the State of Israel as defined in Section 34.600, RSMo, for the duration of the contract.